Frank Jude Boccio

-Frank Jude Boccio (born 1956) is a teacher and one of the originators of mindful yoga.
+Frank Jude Boccio (born 1956) is a teacher and the originator of Mindfulness Yoga as he distinguishes his approach, based upon the Buddha's teaching of satipatthana, from Mindful Yoga, which simply emphasizes doing postures mindfully.
+He explains the difference in his blog where he writes "In mindful yoga, one is practicing asana mindfully; in Mindfulness Yoga one is practicing mindfulness in the posture."
 He is known both for his teaching in centres across America, and for his 2004 book Mindfulness Yoga: The Awakened Union of Breath, Body and Mind, which describes a practice that combines yoga as exercise and Buddhist meditational practice.

 Life

 Education and training

 Frank Jude Boccio began practising Buddhism in New York at the age of 18.
 He read Buddhist Studies at the University of Sunderland, obtaining a graduate-level diploma but deciding not to write a thesis and hence obtain an M.A.
 In 1989, he began a period of study under Lyn Fine and Patricia Hunt-Perry in the tradition of Thich Nhat Hanh; in 1997 he was ordained into the Tiep Hien order.
 He then studied under Samu Sunim, who ordained him as a dharma teacher in 2007.

 He studied a variety of styles of modern yoga including Iyengar, Anusara, Ashtanga, Integral and Kundalini.
 He is a certified preventive and rehabilitative yoga teacher and therapist via the Bateman Institute.
 Georg Feuerstein has certified him for the Yoga Research and Education Center's 750-hour teacher training program.